 For damages beyond those covered by the no fault system, Michigan follows the "modified comparative negligence" rule.
 This rule states that if you were partially to blame for causing the accident, you may only recover damages if your negligence is not greater than that of the other party or parties.
 In other words, to recover these damages, you must not be more than 50% at fault for the accident.

 Additionally, if you are partly to blame, any damages that are awarded will be reduced in proportion to the degree that you were at fault.
 For example, if you were 10% at fault and the other driver was 90% at fault, you may file a lawsuit, but an award of $1000 will be reduced by $100.
 In Michigan, the comparative negligence rules apply to vehicle damages as well as non-economic damages like pain and suffering.

 Michigan does not limit most damages that may be awarded.
 However, there is a cap on the non-economic damages of some medical malpractice and product liability cases.
 Also, if insurance does not cover all of your vehicle repair costs, you may pursue a claim against the other party, but only up to $1000 in most cases.
 Lastly, claims are time-sensitive, as you have three years from the date of the accident to file most lawsuits in court.

 Navigating a no-fault insurance system and the comparative negligence rules surrounding a Michigan car accident can seem like a daunting task.
-Receive a free claim evaluation from an experienced attorney who is familiar with Michigan's car accident compensation laws to evaluate the strength of your claim.
+If you've been injured, however, you'll want compensation.
+Talk to an experienced motor vehicle accident attorney who's familiar with Michigan's car accident compensation laws to evaluate the strength of your claim.

 Contact a qualified attorney.